 Asset Class Min Target Max

 Core Plus Fixed Income 14.0% 16.0% 18.0%

 Alternative Fixed Income 2.0% 3.0% 4.0%

-Real Assets 15.0% 18.0% 21.0%
+Real Assets 17.0% 20.0% 23.0%

 U.S. Equities 19.5% 21.5% 23.5%

 Non-U.S. Equities 19.5% 21.5% 23.5%

-Global Equities 13.0% 15.0% 17.0%
+Global Equities 16.0% 18.0% 20.0%

-Global Asset Allocation 3.0% 5.0% 7.0%

 Opportunistic 0.0% 0.0% 6.0%

-Total 100%
+Total • 100% •

 The asset allocation is incorporated into SCERA's Investment Policy Statement, which helps guide the manner in which SCERA invests.
+In November 2020 The Board elected to remove Global Asset Allocation from the Plan's Investment Policy and to defund the current manager's account throughout 2021.
 The Board has adopted a long-term investment horizon such that the likelihood and durations of investment losses are carefully weighed against the long-term potential for appreciation of assets.
 The assets of SCERA will be invested in a manner that provides the safeguards and diversity to which a prudent investor would adhere.
 No more than 5%, or the benchmark weight plus 2.5%, whichever is higher, of any one manager's portfolio shall be invested in the securities of any one issuing corporation at cost.
 Investments in any corporation should not exceed 10% of the outstanding shares of the corporation.